How much does a point of sale system cost?

 Customise your plan

-Look for options that allow you to customise your software.
-Some providers have payment structures that allow you to choose only the features you’ll need, and avoid paying for tools you’ll never use.
+Look for providers that allow you to customise your software.
+Some let you choose only the features you need, so you won’t be stuck paying for tools you’ll never use.

 Lease or rent